The afterFileEdit Cursor hook and Prisma

 bun init

 bun install cursor-hooks4.
-Edit hooks/after-file-edit-prisma.ts ensuring that we run prisma generate any time a filename matching the string, 'prisma.schema', is edited by the Agent.
+Edit hooks/after-file-edit-prisma.ts ensuring that we run 'prisma generate' whenever the prisma.schema file is edited by the Agent.

 import type { AfterFileEditPayload } from "cursor-hooks";